dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ## Adding Assigned Categories

 Assigned Categories is a composite dimension that represents associated category option combinations to the selected data element's category combination.
-This can be added by dragging the **Assigned Categories** dimension from the left side dimensions panel and into the visualization layout:
+This can be added by dragging the **Assigned Categories** dimension from the left side dimensions menu and into the visualization layout:

 ![](resources/images/data-visualizer/data-visualizer-assigned-categories.png)